Bbs1412/aws_beginner_project/README.md

 - Now, you can add all the assets from [static/images](static/images) directory to the S3 bucket using same file upload method.

+## Security rules:
+- To serve our application, we need a compute instance that can run the Flask application.
+- But, before setting up the EC2 instance, we need to create a security group that allows incoming traffic on port 5000 (or any other port you want to use).
+- Follow these steps to create a security group:
+    1. Go to the [AWS Console](https://console.aws.amazon.com/) and log in to your AWS account.
+    1. Navigate to the EC2 service.
+(You can search for "EC2" in the search bar.)
+    1. In the left sidebar, click on **Security Groups** under **Network & Security**.
+    1. Click on the **Create security group** button.
+    1. Name your security group something like `travel-guide-sg`.
+    1. Add a description like `Security group for travel guide application`.
+    1. Under **Inbound rules**, click on **Add rule**.
+        - Type: Custom TCP Rule
+        - Protocol: TCP
+        - Port Range: 5000
+        - Source: Anywhere-IPv4
+    1. Click on **Create security group** button to create the security group.
+- Now, you have a security group that allows incoming traffic on port 5000 from anywhere (IPv4).
+- You can also add rules for IPv6 if you want to allow traffic from IPv6 addresses as well.
+- Also, you can add rules for SSH (port 22) if you want to access the instance via SSH later.

+---

 # 🧹 Cleanup: